flux-framework/flux-docs/adminguide.rst

 Overview
 ********

 The base component of Flux is the :core:man1:`flux-broker` executable.
-Most of Flux's distributed systems and services that aren't directly associated with a running job are embedded in that executable or its dynamically loaded plugins.
+A Flux instance consists of one or more ranked Flux brokers communicating over a tree-based overlay network.
+Most of Flux's distributed systems and services that aren't directly associated with a running job are embedded in the broker executable or its dynamically loaded plugins.

-Flux is often used in *single-user mode*, where a Flux instance (a ranked set of brokers) is launched as a parallel job, and the *instance owner* (the user that submitted the parallel job) has control of, and exclusive access to, the resources assigned to the instance.
-In fact, this user has complete administrative control over the single user instance, including the ability to alter Flux software.
+Flux may be used in *single-user mode*, where a Flux instance is launched as a parallel job, and the *instance owner* (the user that submitted the parallel job) has control of, and exclusive access to, the Flux instance and its assigned resources.
+On a system running Flux natively, batch jobs and allocations are examples of single user Flux instances.

-When Flux is deployed as the native resource manager on a cluster, its brokers still execute with the credentials of a non-privileged instance owner, but the Flux instance operates somewhat differently:
+When Flux is deployed as the *system instance*, or native resource manager on a cluster, its brokers still run with the credentials of a non-privileged system user, typically ``flux``.
+However, to support multiple users and act as a long running service, it behaves somewhat differently:

 - The Flux broker is started directly by systemd on each node instead of being launched as a process in a parallel job.